Professor of Architecture and Landscape Architecture; Director, Master of Real Estate Development Program

 The opportunity cost of attending AUMRED is ultimately less than similar programs because a student does not have to move to campus or give up current employment income.
 AUMRED‘s executive format allows students to work full-time while enrolled in the program.

 An advantage of the program is that on-campus residencies coincide with the 36-member Advisory Council and the alumni council meeting on campus.
 Their presence provides students with several opportunities to interact, network, and learn.

 Plus membership in professional organizations: Urban Land Institute (ULI), Commercial Real Estate Development Association (NAIOP) and International Council of Shopping Centers (ICSC)

-Academic: Undergraduate degree in related field.
-Current students have come from backgrounds that include finance, building sciences, architecture, landscape architecture, and business.
+Current students have come from backgrounds that include finance, building sciences, architecture, landscape architecture, engineering, law, and business, among others.

 Joe Collazo, EdD, PMASE, MBA